ALaks96/signalML/README.md

     audioProp.readFileProperties(metaFileName="meta.csv")
 ```

 For each filepath we have generated in the metadata, we use the mfcc class from the librosa package, which is a feature to extract a MelSpectrogram from an audio file quite easily.
+As a later benefit to train/test/val accuracy when fitting our model, we also applied data augmentation.
+Similar to what is done with images, we modify slightly the input audio we have to generate more samples.
+In our case, we stretch, roll and more white noise (seperately) to each .wav file, mutliplying the size of our dataset by 4\.
  We should end up with a Pandas DataFrame containing:

 *   A column 'feature', consisting of numpy arrays of arrays (with our parameters for the MFCC each sould be 40x433)
 *   A column 'classLabel', a boolean indicating a normal sound or not.